brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 since there is no concept of a buffer anywhere in this system.
 The computer needs to be kept in the loop to determine when these relatively long-running carriage movements are complete.
 * Shift is a mechanical operation that lifts an internal part of the typewriter called the "basket."
-This takes
-90 milliseconds to activate and 115 milliseconds to deactivate.
+[Check out this video](https://www.youtube.com/watch?v=6p7aa56KwZg) for an illustration.
+This takes 90 milliseconds to activate and 115 milliseconds to deactivate.
 A remote control typist needs to wait for the shift to engage before pressing the next character.
 (NOTE:
 I suspect this is the limiting